-- 1. Subject to the provisions of Articles 16, 18, 19 and 20, salaries, wages and other similar remuneration derived by a resident of a Contracting State in respect of an employment shall be taxable only in that State unless the employment is exercised in the other Contracting State.
+- 1. Subject to the provisions of Articles 16, 18 and 19, salaries, wages and other similar remuneration derived by a resident of one of the States in respect of an employment shall be taxable only in that State unless the employment is exercised in the other State.
 If the employment is so exercised, such remuneration as is derived therefrom may be taxed in that other State. - 2.
-Notwithstanding the provisions of paragraph 1, remuneration derived by a resident of a Contracting State in respect of an employment exercised in the other Contracting State shall be taxable only in the first-mentioned State if: - a. the recipient is present in the other State for a period or periods not exceeding in the aggregate 183 days in the fiscal year of that State; and - b. the remuneration is paid by, or on behalf of, an employer who is not a resident of the other State; and - c. the remuneration is not borne by a permanent establishment or a fixed base which the employer has in the other State.

-3. Notwithstanding the preceding provisions of this Article, remuneration derived by a resident of a Contracting State in respect of an employment exercised aboard a ship or aircraft operated in international traffic, shall be taxable only in that State.
+Notwithstanding the provisions of paragraph 1, remuneration derived by a resident of one of the States in respect of an employment exercised in the other State shall be taxable only in the first-mentioned State if: - a. the recipient is present in the other State for a period or periods not exceeding in the aggregate 183 days in any period of 12 months, and - b. the remuneration is paid by, or on behalf of, an employer who is not a resident of the other State, and - c. the remuneration is not borne by a permanent establishment or a fixed base which the employer has in the other State. - 3.
+Notwithstanding the preceding provisions of this Article, remuneration derived by a resident of one of the States in respect of an employment exercised aboard a ship or aircraft operated in international traffic, shall be taxable only in that State.